JannisMueller/labGameOfLife/README.md

 commits while you are working.
 Don’t be afraid of refactoring your code.

-You start with a two dimensional grid of cells, where each cell is either alive or
+You start with a two dimensional board of cells, where each cell is either alive or

 dead.
-In this version of the problem, the grid is finite, and no life can exist off the
+In this version of the problem, the board is finite, and no life can exist off the

 edges.

-When calculating the next generation of the grid, follow these rules:
+When calculating the next generation of the board, follow these rules: